caiste10/ml-amine-water-mutual-solubility/README.md

 A recommended citation will be added once the article is published.

 ## Data and Code Availability
 The processed datasets and the code required to reproduce the final optimized stacking models are publicly available in this repository.
-Additional scripts used during model development, hyperparameter optimization, and ancillary analyses are available from the corresponding author upon reasonable request.
+Additional scripts used during model development, hyperparameter optimization, and additional analyses are available from the corresponding author upon reasonable request.

 ## License
 The source code in this repository is distributed under the terms specified in the LICENSE file.